Replacing Important Papers/Documents

 Medicare Card

-• Request a replacement Medicare card via your online my Social Security account (https://secure.ssa.gov/RIL/SiView.action).
-You can use this site, even if you aren’t currently receiving Social Security benefits.
-If don’t already have a Social Security on-line account, you can create one online.
-There is a “Replacement Documents” tab.
+• Request a replacement Medicare card via your online my Social Security account at www.ssa.gov and click the “Replacement Documents” tab.
+You can use this site even if you aren’t currently receiving Social Security benefits.
+You can create a My Social Security Account online.
 The replacement card will arrive in the mail in 30 days.
-If you can’t or prefer not to use the online service: Call 1-800-772-1213 (TTY 1-800-325-0778), 7:00am – 7:00pm, Monday – Friday or Contact your local Social Security office.
+If you can’t, or prefer not to, use the online service call 1-800-772-1213 (TTY 1-800-325-0778), 7:00am – 7:00pm, Monday – Friday or Contact your local Social Security office.

 Military Records